Gaphodil/minimetroidvania-iv-speedrunning-info/route.md

 Go to Volcanic Crag and get both **Iron Boots** and **Fire Bullets**. (it might be possible to jump-cancel into the Mistform column entry wind without Iron Boots, but it would be very difficult)

+(1.04+) If the boss of Volcanic Crag is required, it may be worth fighting it and the boss of Grassy Stones now or after Mistform, to be able to set the clocks located in the same rooms as Swimming, Wind Gust, and possibly the Grassy Stones teleporter.

 From the teleporter, enter Chilly Peaks and get **Mistform**.

 Go left into Ocean Spray and use Mistform to reach **Swimming**.